CKraiss18/RoFormer_Presentation_Drafting/README_RoPE_v4_final.md

 ## Concrete Example: "The Cat Chased The Mouse"

-Let's walk through **"the cat chased the mouse"** with actual numbers to see exactly how RoPE works.
+Let's walk through **"the cat chased the mouse"** with actual numbers to see exactly how RoPE works with multiple rotation frequencies.

 ### Setup
 - **Sentence:** "the cat chased the mouse"